Introduction to Fundamentals of HR Management strategy

 As already said, the target of each company is different from one another.
 While Microsoft may be hunting for problem solvers, the Home Depot is likely to scour for customer-oriented entrepreneurial leaders.
 The point is, a company can never recruit the right staff until it decides what people it exactly needs.

 As an HR manager, don’t box yourself by diving deep into a candidate’s experience.
 Instead, try looking for predictive factors.
 How you respond to questions could show the way about how you may treat your staff on the job.
-For instance, inside the Home Depot store, the idea will be to try to predict customer service traits and ability to teach.
+For instance, inside the Home Depot store, the idea will be to predict customer service traits and teach.
 Retired executives could be ideal for the job because they will leave the belts, ladders, and tools behind and come to teach.

-Defining clearly to your recruits the type of employee you are looking for, will lead you to the correct staff.
+Defining clearly to your recruits the type of employee you are looking for will lead you to the correct staff.
 There are at least three fits that you can describe.

 Company fit: What kind of staff you are looking for?
 Problem solvers?
 Entrepreneurs?
 Customer service executives?